ifkarsyah/room-finder-itb/README.md

 # ITB Room Finder

-Line bot that takes input ITB room code from user and then replies with the building's name that room placed.
+Line bot that takes input ITB room code from user and then replies with the building's name that the room can be found.
 Currently, this bot only includes [Ruang Kuliah Umum](http://www.sp.itb.ac.id/wp-content/uploads/sites/13/2011/02/data-nama-ruang-kuliah-umum-di-sp.pdf)

 ### Prerequisites